Watching The Defectives

-But sure enough, the day after Pride, the Davids of the blogosphere dished out their heavy-handed dissections of parades around the country.
+Yet right on cue, the day after Pride, the Davids of the blogosphere dished out their heavy-handed dissections of parades around the country.
 Only this year, there was a palpably nastier tone to an already traditionally nasty annual debate.
 Blame the election, blame the recent avalanche of anti-gay legislation, but this year, the usual assimilationist arguments went beyond the hypothetical speculations that maybe our Pride parades were too outlandish, that maybe we weren't doing the movement any favors by showing the country a face that happened to be wearing 6-inch long false eyelashes.
-This year, there was some actual discussion about HOW we were going to "fix" Pride parades.
-How we might go about "discouraging" certain "elements" from taking part in the parades.
+This year there was some actual discussion about HOW we were going to "fix" Pride parades.
+Of how we might go about "discouraging" certain "elements" from taking part in the parades.

 This is the part of the story where I have my annual post-Pride apoplectic attack.
-Only this year, it was worse.
-This is the part of the story where the swelling volume of Nazi analogies overwhelm my ability to speak, and all I can do is twitch and bark out little nonsensical bits.
+This is the part of the story where the swelling volume of Nazi analogies overwhelm my ability to speak and all I can do is twitch and bark out little nonsensical bits.
 This is where I always forget the name given to the Jews who went to work for the Nazis, helping load the trains.
 "Because that's what you are asking us to do, you assholes!"
-Then I always ask, "Who are we going to sacrifice to "save" ourselves?
+Then I always ask, "Who are we going to sacrifice to 'save' ourselves?
 Which child will it be, Sophie?"
-And this is the part where my friends accuse me of being a hyperbole-laden drama queen, wasting spiritual energy on a non-crisis, and of coopting the Holocaust as well.
+And this is the part of the story where my friends accuse me of being a hyperbole-laden drama queen, wasting spiritual energy on a non-crisis, and of co-opting the Holocaust as well.
 More on that later.

 These people that want to "fix" Pride don't understand the role that Pride parades have come to play.
 Initially, the gay parade was about visibility.
 It was about safety in numbers, and more importantly, "normalcy" in numbers.
 It was about the idea that if only straight America could see us, could just SEE US, that they'd love us.
 And accept us.
 That if we'd mass and march by the righteous millions, the sheer unstoppable force of our collective image would topple bigotry.
 Would right wrongs.
 Would stop hate.

 What DOES happen, is that Pride parades, at least in the big cities, have become nothing more significant to straight America than an annual traffic nightmare.
-As a tool of the gay movement, the Pride parade is now merely a walking photo op for politicians, and not much more.
-A couple of years ago, the ultimate arbiter of America's cultural zeitgeist, The Simpsons, made note of this.
+As a tool of the gay movement, the Pride parade is now merely a walking photo op for politicians and perhaps not much more.
+A couple of years ago, the ultimate arbiter of America's cultural zeitgeist, The Simpsons, made note of this:

 Chanting marchers: "We're here!
 We're queer!
 Get used to it!"